This post contains affiliate links. See our disclosure policy here.

 The Figgy Pudding starts with soft, sweet aromas of ginger and fig, has a slightly tangy yet sugary taste that mixes a heavy dose of earthy fig with ginger spice, and finishes with a gentle ginger taste left on the palate.

 Our Opinion of This Cocktail Recipe: While we were in complete agreement that the drink is sweet and delicious, it didn’t quite fulfill our complexity and intriguing flavor wishlists.
-For that reason, we think its just the thing for Christmas gatherings with the side of the family who prefers not to taste the alcohol in their drinks.
+For that reason, we think the Figgy Pudding is just the thing for Christmas gatherings with the side of the family who prefers not to taste the alcohol in their drinks.

 Which of our palates is yours most like?